 Those who recently lost group health coverage through an employer or spouse must complete an additional form – CMS-L564, Request for Employment Information.
 The employer must complete Section B of this form as proof that you received coverage under their group health plan while you were eligible for Medicare.

 These forms are available online.
 Once you complete the forms, you must mail or fax them to your local Social Security office.

 If you delay Medicare Part B without creditable coverage, you will need to wait until the General Enrollment Period to apply for Medicare coverage.

 How do i enroll in medicare part A online?

 How To Apply for Medicare Part A?

-Medicare Part A, along with Part B, is half of Original Medicare.
-Both parts are national health insurance for which you must sign up through the Social Security Administration.
-If you receive Social Security or Railroad Retirement Board (RRB) benefits a minimum of four months prior to Medicare eligibility, you’ll automatically enroll.
-The SSA provides multiple enrollment methods for those who don’t qualify for auto-enrollment.
+Medicare Part A and Part B make up Original Medicare.
+Both parts of Original Medicare require you to enroll through the Social Security Administration.
+If you receive Social Security or Railroad Retirement Board (RRB) benefits a minimum of four months before Medicare eligibility, you will automatically enroll.
+The SSA provides multiple enrollment methods for those who do not qualify for auto-enrollment.

 - Online: The process to apply online is the same for Medicare Parts A and B and takes roughly 10 minutes.
 Visit SSA.gov and click the Medicare link on their homepage.
-You’ll need to sign up for a My SSA account first.
-You can then log in to check on your application status.
+You will need to sign up for a My SSA account first.
+Then, you can log in to check on your application status.